What does kWh mean?

 Each appliance needs a different amount of power, which you’ll find by checking the appliance or its manual.
 For example, a gaming console may use 200 Watts while a dishwasher uses 1200 Watts.

-Figuring out how much 1 kWh costs depends on the supplier and year.
-That’s why it’s important to investigate how much electric we use in our homes, and it proves why solar panels are so beneficial – you’re using your own power to run your appliances.
+And figuring out how much 1 kWh costs depends on the supplier and year - that’s why it’s important to investigate how much electric we use in our homes.
+This also proves why solar panels are so beneficial as you’re using your own power to run your appliances.

 How do I work out how much money I am spending on electricity?

-Because of the fluctuation of cost and the different rates from providers, we can’t give you an exact number.
-But we can give you the equation:
+Because of the fluctuation in costs and the different energy rates from providers, we can’t give you an exact number of what you’re spending.
+But we can give you the equation to work it out for yourself:

 240 Watts = 0.24